readyready15728/misc/amiga-emulation.md

 refer to a standard device name regardless of where the file actually is.)
 All of these 'logical devices' may be reassigned by you to reference any directory.)"
+* `RUN` carries out a command in the background.
+* `EXECUTE` carries out an AmigaDOS script.
+* `>` and `>>` function as in Unix(-like) systems.
+* A few remarks on documentation for AmigaDOS commands:

+    In a command *format* listing:

+    * Angle brackets denote necessary arguments
+    * Square brackets denote optional arguments
+    * Curly bois denote arguments of which there can be one or several
+    * The vertical bar denotes a set of mutually exclusive options

+    In a command *template* listing:

+    * /A: always required
+    * /K: keyword required, if supplied
+    * /S: switch, must be supplied to be turned on
+    * /N: numerical argument
+    * /M: multiple arguments accepted
+    * /F: final argument
+    * =: indicates different forms of the same argument

+    More information on all that here: http://wiki.amigaos.net/wiki/AmigaOS_Manual:_AmigaDOS_Command_Reference#Command_Documentation